Student Handbook & Terms and conditions

 - To collect fees as per the agreed terms and conditions supplied upon enrolment and in accordance with the policies outlined in this document.

 If for any reason you decide to cancel your enrolment, you must do so by giving written notice of termination to us at the contact details below.
 Foundation Education will acknowledge receipt of the request within one business day, and you will receive a response from the relevant department within ten business days.
 Please note: any requests that are outside of policy may require further investigation.

 Once your withdrawal is confirmed, you will receive a Statement of Attainment for any completed units.
 This will arrive within 21 days providing that all fees have been paid in full.

 Withdrawal/Cancellation Contact details: Please send your request for withdrawal from your course to [email protected]

-If you are unable to pay your course fees upfront in full, you will be asked to pay a deposit to secure your position and enable us to begin the Notification of Enrolment process.
+If you are unable to pay your course fees upfront in full, you will be asked to pay a deposit to secure your position and enable us to begin the enrolment process.
 Your payment plan details, including the duration and weekly/fortnightly contribution as discussed with your careers advisor, will be confirmed by our Finance team once your enrolment is processed.

-Your fees must be paid in full by the time you complete your course, and your AQF certificate documentation/award—i.e. the certificate for your course—will not be issued until your fees are up to date.
+Your fees must be paid in full by the time you complete your course, and your AQF certificate documentation/award—i.e. the certificate for your course—will not be issued until your fees are paid in full.
 Further, you will not be charged any additional fees for repeat attempts of any unit of competency in which you were originally enrolled.